hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - configure multiple managed devices at once
     - feature configured for managed devices: <span style="color: #bb6600;">time schronization</span>
     - web GUI to download capture traffic file: <span style="color: #bb6600;">enable the HTTPS server</span> for the service platform policy
+  - impact flag:
+    - alerted w/ email, SNMP trap, or syslog when the system generates either an intrusion event
+    - required for <span style="color: #bb6600;">network discovery policy</span>
+    - evaluating the impact of an intrusion on your network by <span style="color: #bb6600;">correlating</span> intrusion data, network discovery data, and vulnerability information
   - [add a device to the FMC](https://bit.ly/3GrpP4t)
     - web user interface: 1) Devices > Device Management; 2) 'Add' menu > Device; 3) Host = IP address or the hostname of the device added; 4) Display Name = name for the device; 5) <span style="color: #bb6600;">Registration Key</span> = the same registration key used when you configured the device to be managed by the FMC; 6) multidomain deployment, assign the device to a leaf Domain; 7) ...
     - CLI: